2025 LAF Innovation + Leadership Symposium

 Amy Whitesides, Design Critic, Harvard University Graduate School of Design

 Agroforestry is the intentional integration of agriculture and tree crops into a productive system with economic, social, and ecological benefits.
 These layered interactions between people, plants, animals, and fungi create multi-scalar reciprocities that can support profitability alongside environmental stewardship, soil quality improvements, and reduced carbon emissions in the agriculture industry.
-This project imagines an expansive future for agroforestry through a Field Guide to collaborative opportunities with plants, policies, and marginal lands across America.
+This project imagines an expansive future for agroforestry through a field guide to collaborative opportunities with plants, policies, and marginal lands across America.